 Tech jobs Baby Boomers are interested in

 Baby Boomers were two times more likely to click on supervisory and management roles than those in the younger group, Indeed found.
-That included roles like IT project manager, technical sales engineer, OPS engineer and engineering project manager.
+That included roles like IT project manager, technical support engineer, OPS engineer and engineering project manager.

 Where older employees want to work